RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 # **Running Workloads in the Environment**

 Let's get into actually testing some workloads on our environment... we've spent all of this time building it up but we haven't even proven that it's working properly yet!
-In this section we're going to be deploying some pods as well as deploying a VM using OpenShift virtualization.
+In this section we're going to be deploying some pods as well as deploying a VM using OpenShift Virtualization.

 ## Deploying a Container